 When she reached the lowest point of the path coming off the mount, she chose to sit upon a downed tree, a place she often claimed as her seat while writing in her diary.
 Her father called her scribblings a “journal,” but Elizabeth preferred the word diary because it sounded more literary in nature, although, in truth, what she wrote in the book each day was anything but literary—just the ramblings of a girl coming into her womanhood.
 She had been writing each day since she was sixteen, after receiving her first “diary” from her Aunt Gardiner as part of a celebration of Elizabeth’s coming into society.
-That original book was held gold embossed lettering and she treasured it more than any other gift she had every received, other than the single pearl she wore on a chain about her neck that had once belonged to her great-grandmother.
-Now, she wrote in the blank books her father kept in a drawer of his desk for her.
-They were plain, nothing like that first diary, but she maintained the exercise because she thought it kept her sane in a house full of female twittering and ribbons and constant talk of which gentleman was the most handsome among the eligible young men in the neighborhood.
+That original book held gold embossed lettering, and she treasured it more than any other gift she had every received, other than the single pearl she wore on a chain about her neck that had once belonged to her great-grandmother.
+Now, she wrote in the blank books her father kept especially for her use in a drawer of his desk.
+They were plain, nothing like that first diary, but she had maintained the exercise because she thought it kept her sane in a house full of female twittering and ribbons and constant talk of which gentleman was the most handsome among the eligible young men in the neighborhood.
 She was certain that before the evening was over that Mr. Bingley would claim that particular title, even if he had a large wart on the end of his nose and crossed eyes.
-“After all,” she murmured, “he has a fortune of five thousand a year.”
+“After all,” she murmured in vexation, “he has a fortune of five thousand a year.”

-Subconsciously, she tucked her bare feet under the hem of her dress, but that was the only concession Elizabeth made to her mother’s sense of propriety.
+Subconsciously feeling the scorn her mother would rain down upon her if she knew of Elizabeth’s state of undress, Elizabeth tucked her bare feet under the hem of her dress, but that was the only concession she made to her mother’s sense of propriety.
 “I am a hopeless case, Mama,” she whispered before she took up the pencil to write.
 Some days she wrote only a paragraph.
 On other days, she filled several pages.

-Her dear Papa had always favored her over her sisters, and they had spent countless hours over her lifetime discussing his life-long obsession with William Shakespeare, beginning as early as when she was a small child sitting on his lap.
+Her dear Papa had always favored her over her sisters, and the two of them had spent countless hours over Elizabeth’s lifetime, beginning as early as when she was a small child sitting on his lap, discussing Mr. Bennet’s life-long obsession with William Shakespeare.
 He read Shakespeare to her daily, and she could recite many of the Bard’s plays from heart.
 Over the last seven years, their discussions specifically dealt with her father’s attempt to discredit the papers of James Cowell, whose work was supposedly the basis of the research of one James Wilmot, who professed that it was Francis Bacon who wrote the plays and the poetry attributed to William Shakespeare.
-It always amazed Elizabeth that her father, a simple country squire, was considered one of the most renown Shakespearian scholars in England.
-Moreover, with Bacon’s home of Gorhambury House in Hertfordshire being nearby, his fellow scholars often called upon Longbourn to participate in a never-ending debate.
+It always amazed Elizabeth that her father, a simple country squire, was considered one of the most renown Shakespearean scholars in England.
+Moreover, with Bacon’s home of Gorhambury House in Hertfordshire being nearby, her father’s fellow scholars often called upon Longbourn to participate in a never-ending debate.